-The aim of this paper is to assess better effectiveness between regenerative endodontic procedures (REP) and apexification procedures (AP) with mineral trioxide aggregate (MTA)and calcium hydroxide for inducing root end apex closure.
-Preferred Reporting Items for Systematic Reviews and Meta-Analysis (PRISMA) guidelines were followed.
+To assess better effectiveness between regenerative endodontic procedures (REP) and apexification procedures (AP) with mineral trioxide aggregate (MTA) and calcium hydroxide for inducing root end apex closure.Preferred Reporting Items for Systematic Reviews and Meta-Analysis (PRISMA) guidelines were followed.
 Electronic databases were searched for studies evaluating effectiveness of REP and AP in terms of survival rate, success rate, increase in root length, root width and decrease in apical diameter.
-Nine studies were included in qualitative synthesis.
-It was concluded that REP significantly improved apical root end closure.
+Nine studies were included in review.
+It was found that REP significantly improved apical root end closure.
 AP are equally effective in forming calcific barrier, however it was concluded that regeneration procedures are comparably superior to apexification procedures with greater outcomes.
-Clinicians should consider employing the REP in cases when root development is severely deficient and where tooth's prognosis is hopeless even withal apexification procedure.
+Clinicians should consider employing the REP in cases when root development is severely deficient and where tooth's prognosis is hopeless even with an apexification procedure.

-Keywords: Apexification, Necrotic Pulp, Regenerative Endodontics, Revascularization, Root Canal.
+Keywords: Apexification, Necrotic Pulp, Regenerative Endodontics, Revascularization, Root Canals